 Faventino Fanino, or Fannio, a native of Faenza, within the states of the church, is usually, though not correctly, said to be the first who suffered martyrdom for the protestant faith in Italy.
-Having received the knowledge of the truth by reading the Bible and other religious books in his native language, he imparted it to his neighbours, and was soon thrown into prison.
-Through the persuasion of his friends he purchased his liberty by recantation, which threw him into great distress of mind.
+Having received the knowledge of the truth by reading the Bible and other religious books in his native language, he began to impart it to his neighbours, and was soon thrown into prison.
+Through the persuasion of his friends, he purchased his liberty by recantation, which threw him into great distress of mind.
 On recovering from this dejection, he resolved to exert himself more zealously than before in discovering to his countrymen the errors by which they were deluded, and in acquainting them with the way of salvation.
-For this purpose, he travelled through the province of Romagna.
-His plan was, after succeeding with a few individuals, to leave them to instruct others. while he removed to another place; by which means he disseminated extensively, in a short time, the knowledge of evangelical doctrine.
-He was at last seized at a place called Bagnacavallo, and conducted in chains to Ferrara.
+For this purpose he commenced travelling through the province of Romagna.
+His plan was, after succeeding with a few individuals, to leave them to instruct others, while he removed to another place; by which means he, within a short time, disseminated extensively the knowledge of evangelical doctrine.
+He was at last seized at a place called Bagnacavallo. and conducted in chains to Ferrara.
 Neither threats nor solicitations could now move him to waver in his confession of the truth.
-To the lamentations of his wife and sister, who came to see him in prison, he replied, "Let it suffice you, that, for your sakes, I once denied my Saviour.
-Had I then had the knowledge which by the grace of God I have acquired since my fall, I would not have yielded to your entreaties.
-Go home in peace."
-Of Fannio's imprisonment, which lasted two years, it may be said, that it fell out "to the furtherance of the gospel, so that his bonds in Christ were manifest in all the palace."
-He was visited by the princess Lavinia della Rovere, by Olympia Morata, and other persons of distinction, who were edified by his instructions and prayers, and took a deep interest in his fate.
-When orders were issued to prevent strangers from having access to him, he employed himself in doing good to his fellow-prisoners, including several persons of rank, confined for state crimes, upon whom his piety, joined with uncommon modesty and meekness, produced such an effect, that they acknowledged, after their enlargement, that they never knew what true liberty and happiness was, until they found it within the walls of a prison.
-Orders were next given to put him in solitary confinement, when he spent his time in writing religious letters and essays, which he found means of conveying to his friends, and several of which were published after his death.
-So much were the priests afraid of the influence which he exerted over those who approached him, that both his prison and his keeper were repeatedly changed.
-In the year 1550, Julius III. rejecting every intercession made for his life, ordered him to be executed.
-He was accordingly brought out to the stake at an early hour in the morning, to prevent the people from witnessing the scene, and being first strangled, was committed to the flames.
+To the lamentations of his wife and sister, who came to see him in prison, he replied, "Let it suffice you, that, for your sakes, I have once denied my Saviour.
+Had I then had the knowledge which, by the grace of God, I have acquired since my fall, I would not have yielded to your entrea-Go home in peace."
+Of Fannio's imprisonment, which lasted two years, it may be said, that it fell out